 2.1.
-The machinery of cryptographic performance advertising.
-Last year [43] (see also [42]) presented the following convincing story:
+The machinery of cryptographic performance advertising, part 1: measurements.
+In 2019, a Google blog post [46] (see also the accompanying paper [45]) presented the following convincing story:

 - Android had required storage encryption since 2015 except on "devices with poor AES performance (50 MiB/s and below)". - For example, on an ARM Cortex-A7, storage encryption with AES is "so slow that it would result in a poor user experience; apps would take much longer to launch, and the device would generally feel much slower".
-(According to [12], the Cortex-A7 "has powered more than a billion smartphones".) - Starting in 2019, Android Pie was enabling storage encryption for these devices using Adiantum, a wide-block cipher built on top of ChaCha12. - On a 1.19GHz Cortex-A7, AES-256-XTS decrypts at 20 MB/s.
+(According to [12], the Cortex-A7 "has powered more than a billion smartphones".) - Starting in 2019, Android Pie was enabling storage encryption for these devices using Adiantum, a wide-block cipher built on top of ChaCha12.

+- 4 Daniel J. Bernstein - On a 1.19GHz Cortex-A7, AES-256-XTS decrypts at 20 MB/s.
 Adiantum decrypts at 112 MB/s.